yannbouteiller/rtgym/README.md

 def wait(self):
     self.send_control(self.get_default_action())
 ```
-But you may want to override
-vior by redefining this method:
+But you may want to override this behavior by redefining the method:
 ```python
 def wait(self):
     self.send_control(np.array([0.0, 0.0], dtype='float32'))